 7. Help You with Your Business

-When life is crazy and I have deadlines looming, I’ll invite one of my kids to help me with my business.
-My younger kids will sit on my lap while I type.
-I’ll ask them about colors on pins, and let them help pick an image from the stock photo site I subscribe to.
+When life is crazy and you have deadlines looming, invite one of your kids to help you with your business.
+You can have younger kids will sit on your lap while you type.
+Ask them about colors on pins, and let them help pick an image from the stock photo site.

-My older ones will sit nearby and offer assistance in other ways.
+Your older ones can sit nearby and offer assistance in other ways.
 Here are 17 different tasks your kids can help with.

-As we work, we talk a little bit about my business and how these tasks can help the child in the future.
-For instance, my oldest wants to go into graphic design.
-She’s a huge help to me when it comes to Pinterest, and we often chat about skills she’s learning in Canva or Photoshop, her new design ideas, or what college might be a good fit
+My oldest wants to go into graphic design.
+She’s a huge help to me when it comes to Pinterest, and we often chat about skills she’s learning in Canva or Photoshop, her new design ideas, or what college might be a good fit.

 It Doesn’t Need to Be Extraordinary to Be Special

-There’s a key takeaway to all my ideas for spending special time with each of your kids:
+There’s a key takeaway to all these ideas for spending special time with each of your kids: